-A: In open adoption you can show your child the love you have for him.
+A: In open adoption, you can show your child the love you have for him or her.
 You can send cards, letters and gifts, and many birthparents have regular visits with their child and their adoptive family.
 Your child need never doubt.
-He can have his questions answered and truly see the loving act of adoption.
-He can have the freedom to love both his adoptive parents and his birthparents.
+He or she can have their questions answered and truly see the loving act of adoption.
+They can have the freedom to love both their adoptive parents and their birthparents.

 Q: Don’t most adopted children grow up to have emotional and behavioral problems?

 A: Let’s look at what some of the research shows: